Skijoring in Alberta is one of the most unique and fun adventures you’ll have in winter.

 Skijoring is a fun winter sport invented in Norway where cross-country skiers are pulled along by a horse, tractor or even snowmobile.

-Over time it's been modified to where skiers can be pulled along by just about anything and during our time in Alberta, we were pulled by sled dogs.
+Over time it’s been modified to where skiers can be pulled along by just about anything.

 We met with owner Russell Donald of Mad Dog and Englishman, Sled Dog Expeditions at Spray Lake outside of Canmore.